robocomp/robocomp/doc/FAQ.md

 </innermodel>
 ```

-With a few basic geometric shapes it's possible to create lot of more complicated models.
+With a few basic geometric shapes it's possible to create a lot of more complicated models.

 ## How should you file an Issue?